-Waterfall model is a sequential model divided into different phases of software development activity.
-Each stage is designed for performing the specific activity during the SDLC phase.
+Waterfall Model: Waterfall model is a sequential model divided into different phases of software development activity.
+Each stage is designed for performing the specific activity.
 Testing phase in waterfall model starts only after implementation of the system is done.

 Click here if the video is not accessible